Treecodes/BaryTree/README.md

 Summary of executables
 ----------------------
-  tree.exe:     Runs the particle-cluster or cluster-particle treecode for Coulomb or
+BaryTree:  Runs the particle-cluster or cluster-particle treecode for Coulomb or
            screened Coulomb interactions.

-  direct.exe:   Directly computes Coulomb or screened Coulomb interactions.
+  direct:  Directly computes Coulomb or screened Coulomb interactions.

-  txt2bin.exe:  Turns a text file of sources (pqr or x/y/z/q file) or targets into a binary file for use by the tree.exe or direct.exe executables.
+ txt2bin:  Turns a text file of sources (pqr or x/y/z/q file) or targets into a
+           binary file for use by the tree.exe or direct.exe executables.